Favorite Cartoons

 Bank Robbery – 1946

--- While reading his favorite comic book, daffy duck accidentally knocks
+-- While reading his favorite comic book, daffy duck accidentally knocks himself

-famous detective, trying to solve the “Case of the Missing Piggy Banks.”
+detective, trying to solve the “Case of the Missing Piggy Banks.”
 He even crosses paths with Sherlock

 Holmes.
 Porky Pig appears briefly in a